WaylonWalker/waylonwalkerv2/src/pages/blog/brainstorming-kedro-hooks.md

 ## ??Unsure??

+* does before  catalog load have access to parameters?

+### steel toes

 * is there a way to prevent toe stepping?
 * try to load `filepath_<branch>`
 * if load fails try `filepath`
 * save data to `filepath_<branch>`